 Consulting firms are hired very often to help to change the Business Model.
 Those projects are difficult as you have to generate innovation and convince the firm to change.
 There is no one recipe for how to innovate.
-However, there are some proven techniques, frameworks, approaches that will help you find a way to innovate the Business Model.
+However, there are some proven techniques, frameworks, and approaches that will help you find a way to innovate the Business Model.

 We will discuss the most useful methods that will help you innovate your business.
 We will group different techniques around different elements used in the Business Model Canvas.
-Therefore, we will start by discussing how this model looks like.
+Therefore, we will start by discussing what this model looks like.

 The Business Model Canvas